 This was a hard piece of advice for me to take.
 I’m not, uh, known for my flexibility, and more importantly, it’s really hard for Ashar to adjust to change.

 So I wanted to KNOW what I wanted to do in terms of homeschooling philosophy and just commit to doing it through high school.

 Real life doesn’t work that way – and real families don’t work best, in my opinion, when there’s an authoritarian “this is what we’re doing and that’s that” kind of model – for anything.

 So we started out doing what we thought would be best, and we’ve been adapting along the way.
 While I think we’re pretty well entrenched in the idea of unschooling in some of the most radical senses, I hung on to a couple curriculum catalogs – thanks to what I call the “hedging my bets” advice.

-If nothing else, I don’t want to write off something that Sarah might be interested in and benefit from just because it doesn’t fit MY picture of what we should do!
+If nothing else, I don’t want to write off something that Ashar might be interested in and benefit from just because it doesn’t fit MY picture of what we should do!

 6. Don’t try to do everything.

 I think this is especially true if you’re dealing with a child with learning disabilities… or if you’re removing your child from public school… or, you know what, I just think this is true for everyone.

 In Ashar’s case, we could not maintain her sanity and ours and try to fit official science, math, social studies, language arts and other “stuff” into every school day.

 I’d love to think she could work through all that, take music lessons, play on a sports team and still have time for friends and 4-H and family trips and learning a foreign language.